 Treating pink eye tends to involve lots of hand washing, eye washing, and the use of antibiotics or other prescribed medications.

-A stye is a small red or pink bomb that forms on the eyelid.
+A stye is a small red or pink bump that forms on the eyelid.
 It’s the result of the base of your eyelashes or the glands along your eyelid becoming irritated or clogged.
 It’s very similar to the way that pimples form.

 While the irritation and warmth of the stye may be uncomfortable for your child, it will eventually go away on its own.
 Cleaning the eyelids, keeping the face clean, and applying a warm, damp washcloth to the affected eyelid for a few minutes several times a day can help that stye vanish.